Newark Wrongful Death Attorney

 An unexpected death in the family causes terrible upheaval.
 The pain and turmoil of a sudden loss can feel especially overwhelming when a loved one’s death resulted from someone else’s wrongful actions or decisions.
 Family and spouses of individuals tragically taken before their time frequently want to hold the wrongdoer accountable, but they are unsure of who should lead that effort and what it entails.

 Jacoby & Meyers, LLP, is a personal injury law firm with offices in Newark and throughout the Tri-State area.
-Our skilled, compassionate lawyers represent the families, spouses, and relatives of local residents and visitors who have died tragically in preventable accidents and mishaps.
+Our skilled, compassionate Newark Wrongful Death Lawyers represent the families, spouses, and relatives of local residents and visitors who have died tragically in preventable accidents and mishaps.
 Our mission is to help those families obtain a measure of justice, usually through the recovery of money damages.
 If you have lost a loved one to a tragic accident in Newark, we can help.
-Contact usonline or by phone at (973) 643-2707 to learn more.
+CONTACT us online or by phone at (973) 643-2707 to learn more.